sktime/enhancement-proposals/steps/21_general_pipeline_and_graph_pipeline/step.md

       Since the pipeline steps are pipeline parameters.
     * Additional parameters as store paths for intermediate results (at least pyWATTS uses such information.)
 * **add_step** method.
   * The `add_step` method adds a transformer/forecaster to the pipeline.
+Thereby, it mutates the state of the pipeline.
+    Under the hood, the graph structure is maintained by having a Step/StepInformation object that contains the added transformer/forecaster together with the links to its' predecessors.
     It requires the following arguments:
-    * The transformer/forecaster:
+    * The transformer/forecaster which should be add to the pipeline.
+    * The name that this step should have within the pipeline.
-    * A list of predessors:
+    * A list of predessors, identified by the keys.
     * Further kwargs, that can specify the behaviour of the transformer/forecaster in the pipeline.

-The general pipeline needs to be constructed with the steps and additional stuff as input.
-Afterwards the fit method can be called with data and neeeded params.
+* **fit** method
+  * Fits everything within the pipeline.
+* **method** stands for every method that is possible on the pipeline.
+The possible methods of the pipeline a determined by its last step.

+The pipeline object is created, and then with `add_step` the transformer/forecaster/.. are added to the pipeline.
-Finally, a method can be called.
-The allowed methods are determined by the last step of the pipeline.
+Afterwards, fit can be called, and then for example `predict` if the last step in the pipeline has a `predict` method.
-* [ ] Describe how the stuff here is working.
-* [ ] What does add_step make
-  * state mutation of the pipeline
-  * graph resolution how to specify predecessors etc.
-  * What is with existing dunders from sktime?

 #### Comparison to existing solutions